ska-telescope/developer.skatelescope.org/src/tools/continuousintegration.rst

 The step-by-step procedure is the following:

 1. Select the option “\ Repo by URL\ ”,
-2. Write the repository url (i.e. https://github.com/ska-telescope/ska_python_skeleton.git),
+2. Write the repository url (i.e. https://github.com/ska-telescope/ska-python-skeleton.git),
-3. Select a project name (for instance ska_python_skeleton-ci),
+3. Select a project name (for instance ska-python-skeleton-ci),
 4. Select the correct ska group (i.e. ska-telescope),
 5. Select/write a project slug (URL-friendly version of a repository name) and
 6. Insert a project description.